frePPLe/frepple/doc/user-guide/model-reference/operation-materials.rst

 ===================

-Operation materials are used to model the consumption and production of material from buffers by operations.
+Operation materials are used to model the consumption and production of material by operations.

 Different types are available:

 * | **start**:
-  | Consume (or produce) material at the start of an operationplan, right
+  | Consume (or produce) material at the start of a manufacturing order, right
     after any setup time on the loaded resource has been completed.
   | The quantity consumed or produced is proportional to the quantity of the
-    operationplan.
+    manufacturing order.

 * | **end**:
-  | Produce (or consume) material at the end of an operationplan.
+  | Produce (or consume) material at the end of a manufacturing order.
   | The quantity consumed or produced is proportional to the quantity of the
-    operationplan.
+    manufacturing order.

 * | **transfer_batch**:
   | Consume (or produce) material in a number of batches of fixed size
-    at various moments during the total duration of the operationplan (not including the setup time on the loaded resource).
+    at various moments during the total duration of the manufacturing order (not including the setup time on the loaded resource).

 **Fields**